40tude/py-flashcards/md_buffer/md_buffer_done/04_fs_big_data.md

 Answer  :

 * It brings native support for SQL to Spark.
-* It streamlines the process of querying data stored both in RDDs (resilient distributed datset, Spark’s distributed datasets) and in external sources.
+* It streamlines the process of querying data stored both in RDDs ((Resilient Distributed Dataset) , Spark’s distributed datasets) and in external sources.
 * Spark SQL blurs the lines between RDDs and relational tables.
 * Unifying these abstractions makes it easy for developers to intermix SQL commands querying external data with complex analytics, all within in a single application.